t-lecoublet/Fusion-Layout-Viewer/README.md

-# Fusion Full Layout Viewer
+# Fusion Layouts Viewer (Full, Simple, Compact, Horizontal, Vertical)

+> This project is independent and is not affiliated with SuperMartijn642 or the Fusion project.

 A 3D visualizer for [Fusion](https://github.com/SuperMartijn642/Fusion) connected textures in Minecraft.
 Preview how your texture will look when applied to blocks with various neighbor configurations.